 The Criminal Justice Technology curriculum is designed to provide knowledge of criminal justice systems and operations.
-Study will focus on local, state, and federal law enforcement, judicial processes, corrections, and security services.
+Study will focus on local, state, and federal law enforcement, judicial processes, and corrections.
 The criminal justice system’s role within society will be explored.

 Emphasis is on criminal justice systems, criminology, juvenile justice, criminal and constitutional law, investigative principles, ethics, and community relations.
 Additional study may include issues and concepts of government, counseling, communications, computers, and technology.

 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
-Examples include police officer, deputy sheriff, county detention officer, state trooper, intensive probation/parole surveillance officer, correctional officer, and loss prevention specialist.
+Examples include, but are not limited to, police officer/sheriff’s deputy, detention officer/correctional officer, state trooper, probation/parole officer, etc.

 This program is available both on campus and 100% online.